Pacific Northwest National Laboratory Analytical Chemist in RICHLAND, Washington

 Performs qualitative and quantitative analyses of organic compounds, inorganic compounds, or biologics to determine the chemical composition and/or physical properties by verifying their identity, purity, and homogeneity

-Bachelor's degree and 0-1 years of experience; or Master's degree in Analytical Chemistry, Geochemistry, Radiochemistry, Nuclear Engineering, or related technical field
+- BS/BA or MS/MA and 0-1 years of experience in Analytical Chemistry, Geochemistry, Radiochemistry, Nuclear Engineering, or related technical field.

-Working to deepen and broaden own technical knowledge; continues developing technical expertise, knowledge, and new skills.
+Working to deepen and broaden own technical knowledge.
+Continues developing technical expertise and knowledge and developing new skills.

 Equal Employment Opportunity